 Combined heat and power plants can provide hot water or steam to be used for industrial or domestic heating purposes.

-Currently, a proportion of the household waste collected from grey bins across Stratford-on-Avon District is taken to an Energy from Waste facility in Coventry.
+Currently, most of the household waste collected from grey bins across Stratford-on-Avon District is taken to an Energy from Waste facility in Coventry.

 These plants are highly efficient and, according to Government policy, are a preferable option to the landfilling of waste due to the reduction in environmental impact.